 |Both||Write acceptance criteria.|

-Our experience has also been that product managers and product owners need to meet at least twice a week to make sure they are on the same page and able to fill in the gaps for one another when needed.
+Our experience has also been that product managers and product owners need to meet at least twice a week to make sure they are on the same page.
+This allows them to fill in the gaps for each other when needed.

 Has this relationship worked in your company?